sonos/tract/ffi/py/docs/index.md

 first application start-up for instance.
 But it could also be "prepared", or "cooked" before distribution to the devices.

-## Cooking to NNEtract` supports NNEF.
+## Cooking to NNEF

+`tract` supports NNEF.
 It can read a NNEF neural network and run it.
-But it can
-also dump its preferred representation of a model in NNEF.
+But it can also dump its preferred representation of a model in NNEF.

 At this stage, a possible path to production for a neural model becomes can be drawn: